mariadb-corporation/MaxScale/Documentation/Filters/CCRFilter.md

 Enabling this parameter in combination with the _count_ parameter causes both the time window and number of queries to be inspected.
-If either of the two conditions are met, the query is re-routed to the master.
+If either of the two conditions are met, the query is re-routed to the primary.

 ### `count`

-The number of SQL statements to route to master after detecting a data modifying SQL statement.
+The number of SQL statements to route to primary after detecting a data modifying SQL statement.
 This feature is disabled by default.

-After processing a data modifying SQL statement, a counter is set to the value of _count_ and all statements are routed to the master.
+After processing a data modifying SQL statement, a counter is set to the value of _count_ and all statements are routed to the primary.
 Each executed statement after a data modifying SQL statement cause the counter to be decremented.
 Once the counter reaches zero, the statements are routed normally.
 If a new data modifying SQL statement is processed, the counter is reset to the value of